EzeOnoky/Project-Base-Learning-11/README.md

 So after committing changes for ALL file (./), now we proceed to commit changes made on the playbook directory( ../playbooks/

 ![11_20c](https://github.com/EzeOnoky/Project-Base-Learning-11/assets/122687798/73971db1-c115-4911-b1b3-2f9b992a10a8)

+Once we run `git status`, and the output shows **nothing to commit, working tree clean** , we can now proceed to below...

 Now We push the new branch to the remote branch